 Based on the HTTP status 413 and error description is easy to understand that the server is refusing to process a request because the request payload is larger than the server is willing or able to process.

 The most complex part is understanding where and what properties to change to solve these issues.
-Some solutions that you will find on the internet will tell you that the quickest and easy solution is to increase the upload size limit on IIS: uploadReadAheadSize property.
+Some solutions that you will find on the internet will tell you that the quickest and easiest solution is to increase the upload size limit on IIS: the uploadReadAheadSize property.

 And all of these options, at some point, make sense.
-The service is running in IIS as a web application and indeed has a web.config, So, that should be, in theory, the first place to look and tunning.
+The service is running in IIS as a web application and indeed has a web.config, so that should be, in theory, the first place to look for tuning.
 But none of these solutions will solve the problem.

 Note: This doesn’t mean that for specific scenarios, these will be helpful.